-Balanced Scorecard is a strategic diagram that allows a balanced approach to performance measures to be modeled.
-The diagram can be created from a Pattern that adds and connects the four perspectives: Financial, Customer, Internal Business Process, Learning and Growth.
+Learn more about Auto Names and Counters Apply Auto Naming to Existing Elements Balanced Scorecard Balanced Scorecard is a strategic diagram that allows a balanced approach to performance measures to be modeled.
+The diagram can be created from a Pattern that adds and connects the four perspectives: Financial, Customer, Internal Business Process, and Learning and Growth.
 Most organizations of any appreciable size will be using some type of Balanced Scorecard approach to align business activities to the vision and strategy of the organization, to monitor performance against strategic goals and to improve communication.
 The Balanced Scorecard diagram is part of a set of strategic diagrams that allow many aspects of an organization's business to be modeled.

-Where to find the Balanced Scorecard

-Strategic Modeling > Balanced
+Getting to know the Balanced Scorecard Where to find the Balanced Scorecard Ribbon: Design > Diagram > Add > Strategic Modeling > Balanced Scorecard Browser window Toolbar: New Diagram icon > Strategic Modeling > Balanced Scorecard Browser window context menu | Add Diagram... > Strategic Modeling > Balanced

 Scorecard

-Scorecard Browser window Toolbar: New

-Diagram icon > Strategic Modeling >

-Diagram... > Strategic Modeling >

-Usage of the Balanced

-A Balanced Scorecard can be used to ensure business activities are aligned to the vision and strategy of the organization, to monitor performance against strategic goals and to improve communication.
+Usage of the Balanced Scorecard A Balanced Scorecard can be used to ensure business activities are aligned to the vision and strategy of the organization, to monitor performance against strategic

+goals and to improve communication.